react-navigation/react-navigation.github.io/versioned_docs/version-6.x/state-persistence.md

 const [isReady, setIsReady] = React.useState(__DEV__ ? false : true);
 ```

+While it can be used for production as well, use it with caution as it can make the app unusable if the app is crashing on a particular screen - as the user will still be on the same screen after restarting.

 ### Loading View

 Because the state is restored asynchronously, the app must render an empty/loading view for a moment before we have the initial state.
 To handle this, we can return a loading view when `isReady` is `false`: